rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 {:toc}

 The source file is the [pdf hosted at rbms.info](https://rbms.info/files/dcrm/dcrmb/DCRMB3.pdf).
+Some text has been lightly reformatted; images have not been added and are marked "&lt;IMAGE NOT AVAILABLE&gt;"; transcription tables reliant on images have not been added and are marked "&lt;IMAGE NOT AVAILABLE&gt;".

 ## Title page

 <center><p>Descriptive Cataloging of Rare Materials (Books)</p>

-<p>[Bibliographic Standards Committee, Rare Books and Manuscript Section, Association of College and Research Libraries](https://rbms.info/committees/bibliographic_standards/){:target="_blank"} in collaboration with The Policy Standards Office of the Library of Congress</p>
+<p><a href="https://rbms.info/committees/bibliographic_standards/" target="_blank">Bibliographic Standards Committee, Rare Books and Manuscript Section, Association of College and Research Libraries</a> in collaboration with The Policy Standards Office of the Library of Congress</p>

 <p>Cataloging Distribution Service, Library of Congress<br>
 Washington, D.C.
 2011</p></center>